Currencies of Puerto Rico: End of the Cádiz Constitution

 On February 11, 1813, Alejandro Ramírez arrived to Puerto Rico and almost immediately was named to the office of Intendant, eventually establishing a Consulate of Commerce to control trade in Puerto Rico.
 Originally from Guatemala, where he had served in various political positions, Ramírez was also a member of the Philadelphia Philosophical Society.
 The Diario Económico de Puerto Rico, a newspaper specialized in the archipelago's economy, noted that during the time banknotes of all denominations were still being forged in large quantities.
 The publication claimed that the counterfeits were most likely produced in other locations of the Caribbean, this was based on the fact that only one royal press existed in Puerto Rico.
 However, modern researchers maintain that the copies could have been produced locally in a clandestine manner.
-This is based on a report that emphasizes that the designs of false 8-real notes were crude and that the ink used spread when touched, something that wouldn't be possible if produced elsewhere, particularly because the ink would dry in the voyage between countries.
-During this time, paper notes began disappearing and the stated recurred to renewing old pieces.
+This is based on a report that emphasizes that the designs of false 8-real notes were crude and that the ink used spread when touched, something that would not be possible if produced elsewhere, particularly because the ink would dry in the voyage between countries.
+A 46-page guide for the use of paper money was published.
+Notes were restored, both as protocol and to counter the appearance of counterfeit notes, reportedly originating from Saint Thomas.
+Other measures were taken, in particular against foreigners and "suspicious people", and the Díario Económico de Puerto Rico informed about the features of some of the fake bills.
+Any banknote that failed certification was considered false.
+With the copper factionary coin disappearing, Ramírez imposed a number of measures intending to remove the bills as soon as possible.
+One of these was to allow the circulation of the macuquina that was being brought by those arriving from Venezuela, where that coin was minted by Spain, which received approval of the governor.

 In 1814, Ferdinand VII refused to renew the Spanish Constitution of 1812, returning the Empire to an absolutist method of government.
 Consequently, Ramírez contacted some of his allies in Philadelphia and commissioned the production of banknotes in denominations of 3 and 5 reales.
 The issues were printed by Murray, Draper, Fairman & Company and featured the signatures of treasurer José Bacener and Ramírez.
 The designs featured the Spanish Crown and Ferdinand VII's profile in the two varieties and were numbered manually.
+Intendent Alejandro Ramírez de Estenos, who also signed the new pieces.
 No official documentation, letter or decree from the Spanish Crown related to the creation of these notes have surfaced.
 These issues were collected and destroyed with extreme efficacy in 1866, leaving only a few dozen intact.